Seating and Elections

 - Exempt/Non-exempt status

-- Broad representational diversity among council members (such as gender, sexuality, race, ethinicity, age, ability, years of service, etc.)
+- Broad representational diversity among council members (such as gender, sexuality, race, ethnicity, age, ability, years of service, etc.)

 - Council members will serve three year terms and are eligible to run for a second consecutive term.